 Tom Graves held the position of WJMA Sports Director for a number of years in the late 70s and early 80s.
 During this time, WJMA would at times cover four football games on a Friday evening.
 The Orange High game was the feature, with frequent live cut ins from the Madison, Louisa and Greene games.

-HS FOOTBALL-- (play-by-play/color
+HS FOOTBALL-- (play-by-play/color)

-1953--1956 Tubby Walthal
+1953--1956 Alfred "Tubby" Walthal

-1956--1959 Red Shipley
+1956--1959 Red Shipley/Bob Wagner

-1971--1977 Ted Carroll/Bill Little
+1966--1977 Ted Carroll/Bill Little

-1978--1985 Bill Little/Clint Estes
+1978--1981 Bill Little/Clint Estes

 1982--1983 Clint Estes/Tom Graves, George Fletcher on the sidelines...Tom Graves (Madison games)/Clint Estes